Timothy C. Hain, MD• Page last modified: July 31, 2021

 Similar conditions to Wernickes are found as a consequence of many damaging conditions in neurology, such as encephalitis, and there are numerous papers that report mistaking another neurological condition for Wernickes due to Thiamine deficiency.
 We do not think that it is all that important to know that Neurologists make mistakes, but perhaps it is useful to be reminded that not all that "walks like a duck, quacks like a duck, etc", is a duck.

-MRI imaging often show high signal on both T2 and Flair in the periaqueductal region and tectal plate.
-(Sparacia et al, 2017)
+MRI imaging supposedly often shows high signal on both T2 and Flair in the periaqueductal region and tectal plate.
+(Sparacia et al, 2017) .
+We are not so sure about the "often".

 Flair image bordering the 3rd ventricle in the dorsomedial thalami (Santos Andrade et al, 2010).